apache/activemq-artemis/docs/user-manual/en/rest.md

     consumers/subscriptions that remain idle for that amount of time.

 -   `consumer-window-size`.
-For consumers, this config option is the same as the ActiveMQ one of the same name.
-It will be used by sessions created by the ActiveMQ REST implementation.
+For consumers, this config option is the same as the Apache ActiveMQ one of the same name.
+It will be used by sessions created by the Apache ActiveMQ REST implementation.

-## ActiveMQ REST Interface Basics
+## Apache ActiveMQ REST Interface Basics

-The ActiveMQ REST interface publishes a variety of REST resources to perform various tasks on a queue or topic.
+The Apache ActiveMQ REST interface publishes a variety of REST resources to perform various tasks on a queue or topic.
 Only the top-level queue and topic URI schemes are published to the outside world.
 You must discover all over resources to interact with by looking for and traversing links.